Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Introduction

 Dynamical low-rank approximation \cite{koch2007dynamical} for matrix differential equations approximates the solution by a low-rank matrix decomposition and derives evolution equations to update the factors of the solution in time.
 These evolution equations are determined by minimizing the defect while restricting the evolution of the solution to the manifold of low-rank matrices.
 Stable time integrators for the resulting DLRA system, which are robust irrespective of the curvature of the low-rank manifold \cite{kieri2016discretized}, are the matrix projector--splitting integrator \cite{lubich2014projector} as well as the ``unconventional'' \emph{basis update \& Galerkin step} (BUG) integrator of \cite{ceruti2020unconventional}.
 Here, we use the BUG integrator which only evolves the solution forward in time, thereby facilitating the construction of stable spatial discretizations \cite{kusch2021stability}.
 Moreover, the BUG integrator enables a straightforward basis augmentation step \cite{ceruti2022rank} which simplifies the construction of rank adaptive methods \cite{ceruti2022rank,kusch2021robust,hauck2022predictor} and allows for conservation properties \cite{ceruti2022rank,einkemmer2022robust}.

 Comparing computational results for POD-Galerkin and DLRA, we note that the generation of basis functions during the online computation makes dynamical low-rank approximation significantly more costly than the online computation of POD-Galerkin.
-However, since DLRA does not require an offline computation in which the full model needs to be evaluated repeatedly, it offers two main advantages over POD-Galerkin: First, when the full order model is expensive to compute or cannot be stored in memory at a desirable accuracy, the offline phase of POD-Galerkin can become unfeasible to compute.
-Second, DLRA allows a straightforward application in settings that require a retraining of the basis with POD-Galerkin and is moreover independent of the choice of snapshots.
-Second, since DLRA allows to adapt the basis during the online phase it is independent of the choice of snapshots and it is beneficial in settings where a precomputed linear basis might not describe the dynamics sufficiently.
+However, since DLRA does not require an offline computation in which the full model needs to be evaluated repeatedly, it offers three main advantages over POD-Galerkin: First, when the full order model is expensive to compute or cannot be stored in memory at a desirable accuracy, the offline phase of POD-Galerkin can become unfeasible to compute.
+Second, DLRA allows a straightforward application in settings that require a retraining of the basis with POD-Galerkin.
+Third, since DLRA allows to adapt the basis during the online phase it is independent of the choice of snapshots and it is beneficial in settings where a precomputed linear basis might not describe the dynamics sufficiently.
 In particular DLRA is superior to POD-Galerkin for transport dominated systems, where the Kolmogorov $n$-width decays slowly \cite{OhlbergerRave2015,GreifUrban2019}.

 While model order reduction techniques promise a reduction of cost and memory, they can struggle to preserve important quantities of the full system such as boundary conditions or mass conservation.
 To guarantee preserving these properties, we propose to decompose the HSWME solution into two parts: (1) macroscopic variables: water height and momentum and (2) microscopic variables: higher-order moments of the velocity profile.
 Separate evolution equations for the macro and micro solution parts are derived and the model order reduction strategy is only applied to the computational and memory intensive microscopic part (2).
 Thereby, we facilitate imposing boundary conditions for the macroscopic water height and momentum while guaranteeing mass conservation.
 In addition, we achieve consistency with the underlying SWE model in case of vanishing microscopic structures.